Reporting of Taxable Gifts, Awards, Prizes and Other “Perks”

 Taxable awards provided to staff through the Medical Center's Rewards and Recognition Program are reported on a monthly basis by the Compensation Office in Human Resources.
 The transactions are reflected as "Rewards and Recognition Award" in the Earnings section of one of the staff members' future paychecks.
 In addition, a separate transaction entitled "Rewards & Recognition Tax Credit" will be reflected in the same section of the staff members' paystub.
 This transaction is the tax "gross-up" on the taxable transaction (i.e. Vanderbilt pays the taxes on behalf of the employee).

-Questions concerning the reporting requirements or procedures may be directed to the HR Employee Service Center at 615.343.7000.
+Questions concerning the reporting requirements or procedures may be directed to the Employee Service Center at firstname.lastname@example.org or 615.343.7000.